Hussein-Mahfouz/flowcluster/README.md

 If your data does not have a “count” column, you can add one with `flows$count <- 1`.
 Weights are very handy, otherwise our matrix would be huge, as we would have to replicate each OD pair n times depending on the number of observations between them.
-Unfortunately, there is no out of the
+Unfortunately, there is no out-of-the-box support for adding weights in other clustering algorithms such as `hdbscan` or `optics`, so we will use {[dbscan](https://github.com/mhahsler/dbscan)} for now, which does support weights.

 ``` r
 # Prepare weights for each flow (here we use the count column)